fossasia/eventyay-tickets/doc/developer/setup.rst

     (env)$ python manage.py compilemessages

-If you need to test more complicated features, you should probably look into the :doc:`manual setup</administrator/installation_pip>` documentation to find the bits and pieces you want to add to your development setup.
+If you need to test more complicated features, you should probably look into the :doc:`setup</administrator/installation>` documentation to find the bits and pieces you want to add to your development setup.

 Run the development server